1. What causes osteoporosis?

 Bioavailability refers to whether or not the body can use the calcium it takes in.
 For example, spinach contains calcium, but it also contains other components that “bind” the calcium, so the body cannot absorb and use it to protect the bones from osteoporosis.
 The calcium found in beet greens and rhubarb are also bound by oxalates.
 These foods have other healthy vitamins and minerals that the body can absorb, but they cannot be counted as good sources of calcium to prevent osteoporosis.

 Some foods interfere with the body’s ability to “hold onto” calcium.
 Excess salt and caffeine cause calcium to be excreted in the urine, making less calcium available for the body to use.
 Decreasing your intake of salt and adding milk to your coffee can help prevent this and may help prevent osteoporosis.

 7. Why is physical activity so important in managing osteoporosis?

-Exercise and activity help prevent loss of bone mass and reduces the risk of falls and fractures.
-Exercise to prevent osteoporosis includes both strength-training and weight-bearing activities.
+Exercise and activity help prevent loss of bone mass and reduce the risk of falls and fractures.
+Exercise to prevent osteoporosis includes both strength training and weight-bearing activities.

-“Weight-bearing” activity occurs any time the weight of the body is supported by the legs.
-Examples include dancing, walking, low-impact aerobics and racquet sports.
-People at risk for osteoporosis or who currently have the disease should set goals aimed at increasing their strength and improving their coordination, flexibility, and balance.
+“Weight-bearing” activity occurs any time the body’s weight is supported by the legs.
+Examples include dancing, walking, low-impact aerobics, and racquet sports.
+People at risk for osteoporosis or who currently have the disease should set goals to increase their strength and improve their coordination, flexibility, and balance.

 8. What should I do before I start my exercise program?